oppia/oppia-web-developer-docs/Tutorial-Learn-how-to-make-a-backend-change-that-has-an-impact-on-server-data.md

 > [!IMPORTANT]
 > **Practice 3**: Can you search for the above variations of the endpoint in the codebase?
 Note down where these instances appear and identify the controller attached to the endpoint.
 It will help you trace the endpoint to its corresponding logic in the code.
 For tips on using your code editor effectively to ease the development process, refer to this guide: [Tips for Common IDEs](https://github.com/oppia/oppia/wiki/Tips-for-common-IDEs).
+>
+> **Hint**: All endpoint routings are centralized in main.py, so you can focus your search there instead of the entire codebase.

 Upon searching, you’ll find in `feconf.py` that the URL `/preferenceshandler/data` is aliased as `PREFERENCES_DATA_URL`.